A-mIn3/WINspect/README.md

  <pre>
        WINspect is part of a larger project for auditing different areas of Windows environments.
     It focuses on enumerating different parts of a Windows machine to identify security weaknesses
     and point to components that need further hardening.
-The main targets for the current version are domain-joined windows machines.
-Howerver, some of the functions still apply for standalone workstations.

  </pre>